 What Is The Best Way To Store Your Coffee?

 The best way to keep roasted coffee from going bad is in an opaque, airtight container.
-Ideally, one that is vacuum-sealed.
+Ideally, one that has a vacuum/airtight seal.

-Now, while the airtight seal is important, an ideal coffee storage container will have a valve that allows the natural CO2 emitted by roasted beans to escape.
+Now, while the airtight seal is important, the best coffee storage container will have a valve that allows the natural CO2 emitted by roasted beans to escape.
 By allowing the beans to “de-gas,” you are allowing for easier extraction when you are ready to brew.
 (3)

 When it comes to the various forms of coffee, there are general recommended ways to store it.